David Myles (musician)

-Myles is married to CBC radio producer Nina Corfu.
+Myles is married to Nina Corfu.
 They have two young daughters.

 Background

 While growing up in Fredericton, Myles began playing trumpet at 10 years old and played in school bands.
 He attended Mount Allison University in Sackville, New Brunswick and graduated in 2003 with a Bachelor of Arts (Honours) in political science.
 He was in China as a foreign exchange student in 2001 when he bought his first guitar.
 He has said that learning to play the guitar and write songs was what propelled him to become a professional musician.

-Career
+Musical career

 Myles released his first album, Together and Alone, in 2005.
 Before it was released, he relocated to Calgary, Alberta.
 He returned to the Maritimes in 2006, moving to Halifax.
-There he released his second album, Things Have Changed, which exposed him to national and international audiences.
+There, he released his second album, Things Have Changed, which exposed him to national and international audiences.
 The album earned him industry recognition in the form of two Music Nova Scotia Awards, as well as nominations for both the 2007 Canadian Folk Music Best New Artist Award and the East Coast Music Awards Galaxie Rising Star Recording of the Year.
 His original song, "When it Comes My Turn," took home first place in the International Songwriting Competition and was the winning song at the 2008 Chris Austin Merlefest Songwriting Contest.

 In May 2008, Myles released his third solo project, On the Line, which demonstrates his vocal versatility and musical dexterity.
 On the Line is a powerful and stylish blend of jazz, blues, gospel, pop and folk influences that has garnered awards and nominations, including the 2009 ECMA Folk Recording of the Year Award.

 In May 2009, Myles was awarded the Mount Allison University Contemporary Achievement Award from the University's Alumni Association.
 It is presented to a recent graduate for "outstanding achievement".

 Myles was one of thirteen songwriters chosen in the first CBC Radio 2 Great Canadian Song Quest in 2009.
 He was chosen to represent New Brunswick by a public vote, and commissioned to write a song about the Bay of Fundy's historic Hopewell Rocks.
 He recorded a new song, "Don't Drive Through," for the contest.
 Asked about the song, Myles said, "I wanted this tune to really resonate with New Brunswickers.
 Don't Drive Through is a lighthearted song that relates to the idea of driving through the province.
 I tried to create a song that I could sing forever, not just record as part of CBC's Canadian songbook, and I think I have."

 In 2010, he performed at the Canadian Deep Roots Music Festival in Wolfville, Nova Scotia. as well as other locations such as Granville Green in Cape Breton, Nova Scotia.
 In December, he played for four nights at The Carleton Music Bar in Halifax, Nova Scotia.
 Unbeknownst to him, the music bar's sound technician recorded the performances, capturing relaxed live shows.
 Those recordings became the source for his next album, Live at The Carleton.